SzD88/SzD88/README.md

  The first solution is planned to be deployed for use.
 This solution supports device reservations in the machine park of a small and medium company.
 The system offers authorized accounts for users with different roles who can make reservations depending on their permissions.

- This is a solution that has not been implemented yet and shows how I imagine a well-planned and architecturally solved backend solution.
+ This solution has yet to be implemented and shows how I imagine a well-planned and architecturally solved backend solution.
 There was always time to refactor the code and keep things in order.
 I am currently working on implementing proper automated tests for this application.

  <img align="left" alt="angular" src="https://img.shields.io/badge/-2.%20Tasks%20Manager-white?style=for-the-badge" /><img >